Accretion disc winds in X-ray binaries: Observational signatures

 \item \textbf{Nebular phase:} An extreme example of broad emission lines occurs during the so-called nebular phase.
 This is characterised by intense emission components with equivalent widths of several hundred to a few thousand~\AA\ and high Balmer decrement (\ha-to-\hb) values, typically $\gtrsim 5$.

 This phase was first identified during the 2015 outburst of V404 Cyg (\citealt{Munoz-Darias2016}; see Fig.~\ref{fig:nebular_phase}) and was associated with a cooling, expanding nebula created by a previously launched wind.
-It was observed after the sudden drop in luminosity that marked the end of the outburst (see also \citealt{Casares2019, Rahoui2017}), although scaled-down versions of this phenomenon seem to be present in earlier stages \citep{MataSanchez2018}.
-A similar phase, though much less extreme, was observed in V4641 Sgr (\citealt{Chaty2003, Munoz-Darias2018}) and tentatively in the NS transient Aql X-1 (\citealt{PanizoEspinar2021}).
+It was observed after the sudden drop in luminosity that marked the end of the outburst (see also \citealt{Casares2019, Rahoui2017}), although scaled-down versions of this phenomenon may be present in earlier stages (see \citealt{MataSanchez2018} for details).
+A similar phase, though much less extreme, was observed in V4641 Sgr (\citealt{Chaty2003, Munoz-Darias2018}) and tentatively in the NS transient Aql X-1. (\citealt{PanizoEspinar2021}; see Sec. \ref{sec:liwinds:tentative}). \FigNebularPhase